youngjeffrey/extracurricular-projects/README.md

 In the future I plan on adding a more efficient way of spawning rocks so that they do not spawn right next to the snake head.
 Screenshots of the game are in the Screenshots folder.

+_Spaceinvaders_

+The remake of the classical Space Invaders game.
+I wrote the frontend and backend of this game using Pygame and Turtle graphics and utilities.
+The game is responsive to user controls and there is score tracking.
+Mathematical formulas like Pythagorean Theorem, distance formula, and vectors were coded to set paths of objects, detect collisions, and determine whether it's game over.
+In the future I plan on implementing my own twist to Space Invaders such as upgrades to the spaceship.
+In addition
+I want to implement a way for the user to play again once Game Over has been reached.